 · Problems with pain

 We start out with an evaluation where the therapist and patient will conversate about the injury and the patient’s limitations.
 The therapist and patient will then decide upon appropriate goals together to work on during therapy sessions.
 Your therapist will provide ongoing evaluation of limitations and progression of goals.
-Your therapist will also provide individualized home exercise programs to ensure carry over of progress at home.
+Your therapist will also provide individualized home exercise programs to ensure carry-over of progress at home.

 Specific Treatment Approaches

-Mental functioning for return to school/work/play/sport – we can provide assistance with regaining cognitive functions as well as creating compensatory techniques for return to school, work or home in areas like money management, time management, schedules, course work, learning new information, and transportation.
-And monitor cognitive functions while increasing physical demand for return to play/sport.
+Mental functioning for return to school/work/play/sport – we can provide assistance with regaining cognitive functions as well as creating compensatory techniques for return to school, work, or home in areas like money management, time management, schedules, course work, learning new information, and transportation.
+And monitor cognitive functions while increasing physical demand for a return to play/sport.

-Return of hand function – we can provide rehabilitation for regaining fine motor control and dexterity for managing clothing (buttons/zippers), managing containers for cooking, writing and more.
+Return of hand function – we can provide rehabilitation for regaining fine motor control and dexterity for managing clothing (buttons/zippers), managing containers for cooking, writing, and more.

-With muscle tone impairments in the hand, you may require a splint (custom made orthosis) to maintain hand in a safe/functional position to prevent injury or contractures and maintain skin integrity
+With muscle tone impairments in the hand, you may require a splint (custom made orthosis) to maintain the hand in a safe/functional position to prevent injury or contractures and maintain skin integrity

 With increased muscle tone in the arm or leg, you may require medical treatments such as Botox injections from a neurologist to reduce the tone.
 We will work with scheduling you for therapy in conjunction with your Botox treatments to improve motor control of your affected limb(s).